Area Rug Size: Find the Best Fit For Your Spaceslocumuser

-Rugs are also powerful statement pieces capable of transforming the overall look of a space you’re trying to design.
+Rugs are powerful statement pieces capable of transforming the overall look of a space you’re trying to design.
 It’s no coincidence that medieval castles and ancient imperial courtyards were covered with the finest carpets – they projected royalty and power.
 Even today, a big number of upscale buildings and celebrity homes around the world feature large, magnificent rugs in main entrances and hallways.
 And you can easily do the same for your favorite space by finding the right rug and more importantly, the perfect size.

 A beautiful rug that is either too small or too large for any living space will swiftly catch the attention of anyone looking at it.
 It’s how human eyes normally react to imbalance and disproportion.
 It doesn’t matter if you have an antique Persian rug or a cheaper machine-made one.
 Like buying a pair of ill-fitting jeans, it will show no matter how hard you try to hide it.